Contact Us

 • Accrual accounting and link between earnings and cash flow

-• Adjusting earnings for non-recurring items to produce normalized earnings estimates
+• Normalizing earnings for non-recurring items

 • Margin calculations